infinitumwrld/fullstack-modern_ecommerce/README.md

+# Full-Stack Ecommerce Website

+## This full-stack website is perfect and scalable for any business.
+It's fast, simple and precise.

 -Sanity.io is a headless CMS (content management system) that allows you to manage your website's content (such as products, categories, and pages) in a user-friendly interface.
 It also provides a flexible, customizable schema that can adapt to the specific needs of your ecommerce website.

 -Stripe is a payment processing platform that enables you to accept online payments from customers.
 You can use it to handle transactions, subscriptions, and other types of payments.